 The court SHOULD NOT consider:

-whether you will actually move yourself, along with the child, if the child is allowed to move.
+Whether you will actually move yourself, along with the child, if the child is allowed to move.
 RCW 26.09.530.

-and you are waiting for a hearing, ask the court for a temporary order restraining the child's move, or ordering the return of a child if the child has already moved.
-Our packet called Self-Help Guide for Objecting When the Other Parent Wants to Move with the Child has detailed information, forms and instructions.
+If you have objected to relocation and are waiting for a hearing, ask for a temporary order preventing the child's move OR ordering the child's return if s/he has already moved.
+Our packet called Objecting When the Other Parent Wants to Move with the Childhas more info, forms, and instructions.

-You may ask the court to grant a temporary order approving the intended relocation.
-(Our packet called Self-Help Guide to Following Washington's Relocation Law has detailed information, forms and instructions.)
+If you have given notice of intended relocation, you may ask for a temporary order approving the move.
+(Our packet called Following Washington's Relocation Law has more info, forms, and instructions.)
 The court will grant the order, before a final hearing, if it finds:

-Apply online with CLEAR*Online - http://nwjustice.org/get-legal-help
+Apply online with CLEAR*Online - https://nwjustice.org/get-legal-help

 - Call CLEAR at 1-888-201-1014

 CLEAR is Washington's toll-free, centralized intake, advice and referral service for low-income people seeking free legal assistance with civil legal problems.

 Outside King County: Call 1-888-201-1014 weekdays from 9:15 a.m. until 12:15 p.m.

 King County: Call 211 for information and referral to an appropriate legal services provider Monday through Friday from 8:00 am – 6:00 pm.
 You may also call (206) 461-3200, or the toll-free number, 1-877-211-WASH (9274).
 You can also get information on legal service providers in King County through 211's website at www.resourcehouse.com/win211/.

 Persons 60 and Over: Persons 60 or over may call CLEAR*Sr at 1-888-387-7111, regardless of income.